 Little wombat is saved – level 3

-The little wombat is said to now be at a good body weight and eating well, and the FreeHearts Animal Sanctuary are hoping that this video will encourage others to check dead animals for babies to prevent further unnecessary deaths.
+The FreeHearts Animal Sanctuary hopes that the released video will encourage people to check dead animals for babies to prevent further unnecessary deaths.

 How to improve your English with News in Levels: